hazarjast/5g_linksys_build/README.md

 Reasons for selection covered [here](https://github.com/hazarjast/5g_rpi4_build/blob/main/README.md#quectel-rm502q-ae).

 ### NGFF to USB 3.0 Adapter
 Instead of a 5G modem evaluation board (EVB) this build will use a simpler adapter board.
 The disadvantage here is no direct DC power supplementation unless you go with the Wireless Haven single SIM version linked in the parts list.
 On the flipside, this item can be sourced domestically for less cost than a specialized EVB and we can supplement power input with a USB Y-cable to cover the power demands of the modem.
+NOTE: In later testing I found that neither this adapter nor the EVB used in the RPi 4 build had the proper SIM-presence pin wired for the RM502Q-AE to recognize the second SIM slot so unfortunately only the primary SIM slot is useable.

 ### Linksys EA8300
 Already covered selection [reasons for this component](https://github.com/hazarjast/5g_linksys_build/blob/main/README.md#design-philosophy--guiding-principles).